With $21M in funding, Code Ocean aims to help researchers replicate data-heavy science – TechCrunch

 Code Ocean hopes that by being as inclusive as possible in terms of codebases, platforms, compute services and so on will make for a more collaborative environment at the cutting edge.

-The money will allow the company to further develop, scale, and promote its platform.
-With luck they’ll soon find themselves among the rarefied air often breathed by this sort of savvy SaaS — necessary, deeply integrated, and profitable.
+The money will allow the company to further develop, scale and promote its platform.
+With luck they’ll soon find themselves among the rarefied air often breathed by this sort of savvy SaaS — necessary, deeply integrated and profitable.